theo-armour/agenda/1-notes.md

 # Notes

+The pollsters are wrong

+It's a liberal press observes through faulty lenses

+Harris losing the election is not what it's about

+It's about Trump winning the election

+If you include the people who didn't vote such as convicted felons, the homeless, the illiterate, he has four more than half the population as followers who wish for change.

+Harris promised stability

+Trump promised disruption

+Politics is not like what it used to be.
+It is far more interesting

 Dspach watch straps 638 20th

 Pmnr doctor

 My current life is quite wonderful.
 My guess is that a year from now my life will still be wonderful.